 • Where will the rainwater discharge?

 For this reason, Sustainable Urban Drainage Systems (SUDS) are becoming of paramount importance within the design of our green infrastructure.
-These SUDS utilise natural water systems such as trees, ponds and swales to minimise the risk of flash floods after sudden heavy rainfall.
+SUDs utilise natural water systems such as trees, ponds and swales to minimise the risk of flash floods after sudden heavy rainfall.
 This approach gives designers the possibility of using the natural landscape and its benefits for water management, as opposed to hidden networks of pipes.

 Trees intercept rainfall, holding it within their canopy and leaves.
 This allows it to slowly trickle down the branches and into the ground over a prolonged period of time.
 One single tree with a large canopy size, such as Tilia cordata, can hold over 4,500 litres of rainfall in an average year.
 A percentage of this rain will then evaporate directly from the leaves, significantly reducing the speed of storm water runoff.